ErvSim/RC_Car/README.md

 # RC Car – Embedded Wireless Control System
 ## Project Overview
-This project demonstrates a beginner-to-intermediate embedded systems design using two Raspberry Pi Picos.
+This project demonstrates an entry-level systems and embedded software engineering design using two Raspberry Pi Picos.
 One Pico reads joystick input and wirelessly transmits control signals using the nRF24L01+ radio module.
 The second Pico receives the data and drives a four-wheel RC car using PWM-controlled motor drivers.
-Designed with modularity, signal integrity, and power isolation in mind, this project showcases key system engineering principles including communication protocols, motor control, and hardware/software integration.
+Designed with modularity, signal integrity, and power isolation in mind, this project integrates embedded C programming, communication protocols, real-time motor control, and low-level hardware interfaces — showcasing practical skills in both system-level planning and embedded firmware development.

 ## System Architecture
 ### TX Side (Transmitter):